alexeilebedev/openacr/README.md

     $ acr ctype:acr.FC<tab>
     acr.FCdflt    acr.FCheck    acr.FCppfunc  acr.FCtype

 Let's test it on our program.
-We'll create and populate a brand new table, and add an option to abc which will be completed with values from that table.
+We'll create and populate a brand new table, and add an option to sample which will be completed with values from that table.

     $ acr_ed -create -ssimfile dmmeta.mytable -write
-    $ for X in abcd{10..99}; do echo "dmmeta.mytable mytable:$X"; done | acr -insert -write
+    $ for X in sampled{10..99}; do echo "dmmeta.mytable mytable:$X"; done | acr -insert -write
     ...
     $ acr mytable -print:N
     report.acr  n_select:90  n_insert:0  n_delete:0  n_update:0  n_file_mod:0